Slugger Albert Pujols designated for assignment by Angels - WTMJ

 AP Sports Writer

 ANAHEIM, Calif.
-(AP) — Albert Pujols was designated for assignment by the Los Angeles Angels on Thursday, abruptly ending the 41-year-old superstar slugger’s decade with his second major league team.
+(AP) — Albert Pujols was cut by the Los Angeles Angels on Thursday, abruptly ending the 41-year-old superstar slugger’s decade with his second major league team.

-The Angels announced the move a day after Pujols wasn’t in their lineup for the slumping club’s fourth consecutive loss.
-He was in the final season of a 10-year, $240 million contract with Los Angeles.
+The Angels surprisingly announced the move to designate Pujols for assignment a day after he wasn’t in their lineup for the slumping club’s fourth consecutive loss.
+The three-time NL MVP for St. Louis was in the final season of a 10-year, $240 million contract with Los Angeles.

 Pujols is fifth in major league history with 667 career homers, and the first baseman is 13th in major league history with 3,253 hits.
 A 10-time All-Star and the oldest active player in the majors, he is batting .198 this season with five homers and 12 RBIs while playing in 24 of the Angels’ 29 games.